elusivecodes/FyreDB/README.md

         - `ca` is a string representing the path to the certificate authority file.
         - `capath` is a string representing the path to a directory containing CA certificates.
         - `cipher` is a string representing a list of allowable ciphers to use for encryption.
+    - `flags` is an array containing PDO connection options.

 ```php
 ConnectionManager::setConfig($key, $options);